Wednesday August 18th, 2021, 0600-1730

 At the co-op, I met a SOBO lady named Jinx.
 Just as I was walking out of town, I saw her again and we started talking.
 As we crossed the Connecticut River, which serves as the border between Vermont and New Hampshire, I mentioned something about going to school in Connecticut.
 Jinx asked where specifically and I sheepishly said the Coast Guard Academy, not expecting any recognition of this small school.
 Her face lit up instantly.
 She was a CGA graduate and officer for 6 years!
 We ended up walking the whole 10 miles to West Hartford together, learning about all the things we had in common.
 It was amazing how similar our paths had been…I felt like I had met my younger twin.

 At the Blue Barn, we left our stuff and went for a swim in the river.
 It had been drizzling off and on all afternoon but being so hot, a dunk felt really refreshing.
 Almost as good as a shower and I got to rinse my disgusting hiker clothes.
 We sat on Linda’s porch to eat our dinners, taking refuge from the mosquitoes.
 I had to break down and put some spray on finally, they were so bad.

 It was nice talking to Linda about her trail angel stories.
 Her family had lost everything during Hurricane Irene in 2011.
 The river flooded and washed away their entire home.
-They had rebuilt and continue to accommodate hikers.
-It’s so often the people that don’t have a lot or have been through tragedy that are the most generous.
+They had rebuilt and continued to accommodate hikers.
+So often, the people that don’t have a lot or have been through terrible tragedies are the most generous.

 With such a fun and eventful day, I was amazed to reflect on how far I had still been able to travel.
-Rain was forecasted for the next day, so a lot of people were getting off trail.
-But not me, I was eager to walk through the rest of Vermont again.
+A lot of rain was forecasted for the next day, so many people were getting off trail.
+But not me, I was eager to walk through the rest of Vermont, again.